THE OLD TESTAMENT HOUSE OF THE LORD: EIGHTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The seventh, or last trumpet will sound at this time.
 The blast of the seventh trumpet is the historical, kingdom-wide fulfillment of the Trumpet of Jubilee.
 The seven trumpets of Revelation are the kingdom-wide fulfillment of the Levitical feast of the blowing of Trumpets (Leviticus 23:24).

-And in this mountain [Zion, the Body of Christ, the Christian Church] shall the Lord of hosts make unto all people a feast of fat things, a feast of wines on the lees, of fat things full of marrow, of wines on the lees well refined.
+And in this mountain [victorious saints] the LORD of hosts will make for all people a feast of choice pieces, a feast of wines on the lees, Of fat things full of marrow, Of well-refined wines on the lees.
 (Isaiah 25:6)

 Is it any wonder that the creation is waiting expectantly for the manifestation of the sons of God?
 Their revelation indeed will be the “Jubilee” for all who love God and His ways.